How to use home equity to remodel your home

 Quick insights

-• You can use home equity to remodel by taking out a home equity loan or home equity line of credit (HELOC).
+• Homeowners may be able to use their home equity to finance remodeling projects in several ways, such as through a home equity loan or home equity line of credit (HELOC).

 Can you use a home equity loan for home improvements?